martucs/42_minishell/README.md

 - After actual expansion, we are not done.
 We'll need to handle error messages + the char **argv sent to 'execve'.

+- If we are expanding a filename (redirection file),

 Steps:
 1. Divide initial string into sections ( , ", ')
 2. Divide each section between expandible and non-expandible part